 Nettle leaf is an easy herb to preserve.
 It quickly transfers its qualities to vodka, brandy or other 100 proof alcohol.
 The ideal strength is 1:1 for this plant.
 The tincture is best when made from fresh nettle but in a pinch, dry leaf will be fine as a substitute.
 The root or seed are best used as a tincture with half the alcohol content the leaf requires.

 Nettle leaf also makes a tasty vinegar when added to apple cider vinegar and strained after a few weeks.
 It’s a blessing to drink nettle tea during allergy season.
 Simply add the leaf to your favorite green or black tea blend as part of your morning ritual.
 Since these teas block iron in the body, adding nettle counteracts this problem.
+Consider trying a little Black Nettle Syrup daily through seasonal allergy periods, too.
 Your sinuses will thank you.

 Nettles grow in moist, heavy soil.
 Even the soggiest clay soil is no problem for nettle.
 Nettle is often used as easily grown green manure or nutritious fertilizer for other plants due to its high mineral content.
 Nettle grows in my rain garden at home.
 It’s inspired by the vast amounts of rain in our region and happily conditions the soil and keeps the extra rain from flooding my patio.
 With this plant growing out my back door, I can gather the nettle as I need it.